-Sylvan Avenue across the Trinity River Closed until 2014
+Sylvan Avenue across the Trinity River Closed until early 2015

 Sylvan Ave.
 Bridge

-The current Sylvan Avenue Bridge consists of three separate bridges.
-Two of them cross the east and west levees, and there is a low water crossing bridge over the Trinity River.
-The majority of this roadway referred to as Sylvan Avenue Bridge, is at grade in the floodway, and thus, becomes impassible during river flood events when the Trinity River flows out of its banks.
-The new Sylvan Avenue Bridge between the levees will be above the 800 year elevation level.
+Formerly, the Sylvan Avenue Bridge consisted of three separate bridges.
+Two of them crossing the east and west levees, and one low water crossing bridge over the Trinity River.
+The majority of the roadway was at grade in the floodway, and thus, became impassible during river flood events when the Trinity River flowed out of its banks.
+The new Sylvan Avenue Bridge between the levees is built above the 800 year elevation level.

 The bridge lanes are open but construction continues to complete installation of the railings, lighting and other decorative accents.
 The two-way is substantially finished into Trammell Crow Park.
 The park and boat launch remain closed until all construction activities are complete in early 2015.